 When the beneficiary is guided by emotional or more personal motives, he/she may not hear /want to hear a reasoned “No”.
 The costs of “No” can be also high.
 For example, it asks to choose a certain consultant/service provider.
 A “No”, even if demonstrated by strictly adhered to procurement procedures and open competition rules, can have the beneficiary complain to the project sponsor and/or lead to the rejection to work with the chosen consultant/service provider.
 Each project is different and each beneficiary’s powers are context specific, so careful consideration is warranted.
 What I found important in such situations is to be as open and transparent about these kind of requests with all concerned.
 It cost me once a friendship, but then it was not perhaps the kind of friendship I would keep.

 A “No” does not need to be brutal and cutting-off.
 One soft way of saying “No” is to help the beneficiary find another project who can accommodate the request.
 It will bring value added through networking to the relationship with the beneficiary, in addition to the opportunity for a good collaboration with another project/partner.

 As a preschooler, I was best friends with our teacher’s son, Andrei.
 It was particularly helpful at disciplining times.
-“If you do not listen to me, you’ll be sent to the potty class” was the harshest penalty on earth for us.
-At the slightest sign of the penalty approaching, I was quick to announce “Me and Andrei were listening and did nothing of (whatever was it that caused the teacher’s discontent).
+“If you do not listen to me, you’ll be sent to the babies’ class” was the harshest penalty on earth for us.
+At the slightest sign of the “penalty” approaching, I was quick to announce “Me and Andrei were listening and did nothing of (whatever was it that caused the teacher’s discontent).
 “Ok, you two go back to class.
 The rest – off you go”.
-This relationship brought me many perks in the pre-school years.
-It also opened access to other teachers’ favours.
+This relationship brought to both of us many perks in those pre-school years.

 It is self-explanatory that projects do not exist in a vacuum and networking is part of the project manager’s job.
 “How good are you at networking?” is a question I got on almost all job interviews.